 When you plant compatible plants together, you are going to benefit a lot as they can mutually benefit from each other and even improve the flavor of your harvest.
 This article contains some of the benefits of companion planting and easy ways to achieve them.

 What Are The Benefits Of Companion Planting?

-- Adds shelter and shade to other plants: Companion planting makes each plants beneficial to each other.
+Companion planting makes each plant beneficial to one another, a form of mutualism.
 Planting tall sturdy plants with climbers helps provide natural support within your garden by eliminating weeds and providing shades to the plants that don’t require much sun intensity to grow.

-- Companion planting can help with disease issues: Disease can spread quickly through plants of the same species but with a different special break up your garden and slow the spread of disease.
-Plants interaction isn’t fully understood but certain plants have been shown to make other plants healthier thereby lowering their susceptibility to disease.
+Diseases can spread quickly through plants of the same species but with a different special break up your garden and slow the spread of disease.
+Plant interaction isn’t fully understood but certain plants have been shown to make other plants healthier thereby lowering their susceptibility to disease.

 How close does companion planting needs to be?

 Certain plants might not like being planted too close while some might, however, to make it simple, take an average spacing between the two varieties and if one variety should be spaced 12 inches apart then the other calls for 6 then space them in 9 inches.